BaxAndreiRO/Script-PHP-Dedicatii/README.md

 # Hello everyone!
 This **PHP script** depends on **an account** on the [**Dedications Platform**](https://main.baxandrei.ro/dedicatii-v2/) to **work**!

-I took this measure to make it completely useless any attempt to pirate this script!
+I took this measure to make it completely useless against any attempt to pirate this script!

 ## About the script